DanDaeKim/GitAutoPusher/README.md

 - main.py: Integrates all modules and runs the end-to-end process.

 Contributing
-Contributions to the Code Efficiency Analyzer are welcome.
-If you find a bug, have a feature request, or want to improve the code or documentation, please feel free to submit an issue or a pull request on GitHub.
+Contributions to the GitAutoPusher are welcome.
+If you find a bug, have a feature request, or want to improve the code or documentation, please feel free to submit an issue or a pull request.